-Superior is committed to environmental sustainability, social responsibility, and good governance practices, which enables us to serve the needs of our customers, employees and communities, while building long-term value in the Company and enhancing stockholder value.
+Superior is committed to environmental sustainability, social responsibility, and good governance practices, which enable us to serve the needs of our customers, employees and communities, while building long-term value in the Company and enhancing stockholder value.
 Superior's commitment is reflected in our Company values of Integrity, Teamwork, Customer Focus, Continuous Improvement and Diversity and Inclusion.
 We are committed to safety in our workplaces, integrity in the conduct of our business, sustainability in our operations and products and supporting our people in the global communities in which we live and work.
 We also expect our suppliers of goods and services to share our commitment to social responsibility and ethical conduct.

-The Board of Directors establishes the Company's philosophy on environmental, social and governance ("ESG") activities, and execution of the Company's ESG strategy is overseen by the Audit Committee.
+The Board of Directors establishes the Company's philosophy on environmental, social and governance ("ESG") activities, and execution of the Company's ESG strategy is overseen by the Audit Committee, with specific focus on environmental and climate oversight.
 Our other Board committees also oversee discrete sustainability matters from a strategic and risk perspective.
-For example, the Human Capital and Compensation Committee discusses people, diversity and inclusion and stewardship outreach to stockholders, and the Nominating and Corporate Governance Committee oversees the Company's Code of Conduct, board governance and stockholder rights.
+For example, the Human Capital and Compensation Committee discusses people, talent, diversity and inclusion and stewardship outreach to stockholders, and the Nominating and Corporate Governance Committee oversees revisions to the Company's Code of Conduct, board governance and stockholder rights, as well as board composition and refreshment.